-Dolly Castro Flaunts Curvaceous Physique In Itty-Bitty Velour Monokini To Celebrate ‘The Month Of Love’
+Dolly Castro Flaunts Curvaceous Physique In Itty-Bitty Velour Monokini To Celebrate 'The Month Of Love'

 Dolly Castro flaunted her curvaceous physique in a skimpy monokini for her most recent Instagram share.
-The model and fitness buff took her Instagram page on February 1 to feature the revealing shot that’s been earning her rave reviews from fans.
+The model and fitness buff took to her page on February 1 to feature the revealing shot that's been earning her rave reviews from fans.

-To celebrate the “month of love,” she slipped into one of her raciest looks to date.
-The location of her latest shoot took place in Cabo San Lucas, Mexico, where she has tagged several of her recent updates.
-She was photographed in the center of the frame in an outdoor space that boasted great lighting.
+To celebrate the "month of love," she slipped into one of her raciest looks to date.
+The location of her latest shoot took place in Cabo San Lucas, Mexico, where she has geotagged several of her recent updates.
+She was photographed at the center of the frame in an outdoor space that boasted great lighting.
 It had a stone fireplace and a curvy piece of lounge furniture with turquoise pillows.

 Dolly struck a confident pose directly in front of the lens.
-Her thighs pressed together, and she popped her hip to the side as she met the camera lens with a slight smile.
-Dolly’s hands draped down the side of her hips, and one of her hands grazed her upper leg.
+Her thighs pressed together, and she popped her hip to the side as she met the camera with a slight smile.
+Dolly's hands draped down the side of her hips, and one of her hands grazed her upper leg.

 She smoldered in a tiny monokini that left little of her curvy figure covered.
 The one-piece was purple with a velour fabric that added another sexy element to her look.
-Its neckline plunged low into her bust, exposing her bronzed chest for her fans to admire.
+Its neckline plunged down her bust, exposing her bronzed chest for her fans to admire.
 Its two sides connected by a plastic fastener that helped draw further attention to her cleavage.
 She wore the bottom of the left side pulled high, revealing a peek of underboob.

-Dolly accessorized with a gold chain that fit snugly over her midsection.
-She also added a pair of hoop earrings, which popped against her dark tresses.
-It didn’t take long for fans to express their approval for the photo, and within minutes, it’s earned more than 11,000 likes and over 300 comments.
-Some social media users applauded Dolly’s bombshell body while many others wished her blessings.
+It didn't take long for fans to express their approval for the photo, and within minutes, it earned more than 11,000 likes and over 300 comments.
+Some social media users applauded Dolly's bombshell body while many others wished her blessings.

-“Natural beautifual body.
-You are the best to ever live,” one follower commented alongside a single red heart.
+"Natural [beautiful] body.
+You are the best to ever live," one follower commented alongside a single red heart.

 "No words you are the Hammer sorry.
 I am excited.
 The man who gets you is a very very lucky man.
 Hope he takes good care of such a diamond in his hands," a second person exclaimed.